 - Supplemental Materials: photos and articles (optional)

 If you are self-nominating, you may skip the nomination form and begin your Application Portfolio at our Awards Management website.

 Only one Application Portfolio per team is required.
-Team members do not need to submit an Application Portfolio.
+Individual team members do not need to submit Application Portfolios.